goncaloffs/itk_brain_segmentation/README.md

 ## Your approach

-I am making available my own segmentation files and the used code files (on a more simpler way).
+I am making available my own segmentation files and the used python code files (on a more simpler way).
 Try to use your own .vtk segmentation file, I hope my code helps you!!